MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 This topic describes how price calculations are implemented in 2020 release wave 1 (referred to as "Business Central Version 16" in the illustrations), and provides comparisons with 2019 release wave 2 (referred to as "Business Central Version 15" in the illustrations) to show what we have changed.
 It also provides some examples of how you can extend price calculations in 2020 release wave 1 and later.

 ## Price Calculation Setup
-Price calculation are based on the **Price Calculation Setup** table, where you can choose an existing implementation, as shown in the following image.
+Price calculations are based on the **Price Calculation Setup** table, where you can choose an existing implementation, as shown in the following image.

 :::image type="content" source="../media/best-pricing-diagram1-setup.png" alt-text="Diagram showing a price calculation implementation.":::